ethanuppal/spade/README.md

-The recommended way to use spade is with its build tool [swim](https://gitlab.com/spade-lang/swim/), but for just playing around with the language you can use the compiler directly
+The recommended way to use spade is with its build tool [swim](https://gitlab.com/spade-lang/swim/), but for just playing around with the language you can use the compiler directly.

 1. Install rust via your package manager or https://rustup.rs/
 2. Clone the repo `git clone git@gitlab.com:spade-lang/spade.git`